 With the many challenges facing higher education today, it’s important to ensure different perspectives are all brought to the table to look for solutions.
 In late 2017 NASFAA was awarded a grant to convene a group of campus leaders tasked with developing policy solutions that will help surmount obstacles preventing students from enrolling in, paying for, and graduating from college.

-In a Monday morning session, a panel of leaders came together to discuss the work of the grant, provided by the Bill & Melinda Gates Foundation, to facilitate the Higher Education Committee of 50—or "Forward50."
+In a Monday morning session, a panel of leaders came together to discuss the work of the grant, provided by the Bill & Melinda Gates Foundation, to facilitate the Higher Education Committee of 50.
 The group is comprised of college presidents, enrollment managers, admissions staff, financial aid and bursar leaders, members of governing boards, students, and other leaders from all sectors of postsecondary institutions.

 “If I were to summarize the public perception, it’s that higher education institutions … not your own, not the one you attended, but all the rest of them are part of a growing problem, not a solution,” said NASFAA President Justin Draeger.
 “We know there are innovative things happening, we know there are challenges too.
 We want to show institutions are actively trying to tackle these issues.”